-Shout out to my co-speakers Herbert Bartley, Fuimaono Karl Pulotu-findumann, Teresia Teaiwa, Faith Wilson and Kaliopate Tavola!
-Thankfor letting me do a zire of my talk Ema

-Chronological gregorian concepts of time are so often distorted and irrelevant to me both philosophically and within the Māori and Pacific experience of life.... the past informs and gatecrashes and re-gatecrashes your present... then the present is an episode of a blues clues, already feeling like a hangover of your future and what is the future?
+Shout out to my co-speakers Herbert Bartley, Fuimaono Karl Pulotu-Fndurmann, Teresia Teaiwa, Faith Wilson and Kaliopate Tavola!
+Thank for letting me do Faith Wilson and Kaliopate Tavola!
+Thank for letting me do a zire of my talk Ema the past informs and gatecrashes and re-gatecrashes your present.... then the present is an episode of a blues clues, already feeling like a hangover of your future and what is the future?
 Comprised only of what we accumulate in the present.
 So when I'm asked about the future, know I am talking of all three and beyond, unfolding at the same time, always.
 To me they are never truly independent or taking away from each other on the contrary it is an eternal infusion, stack.
-Delevze talks about these folds and I agree.
-It's a lasgagne, a Savah lee layer upon lager cake, a streets vienetta that goes on feva
+Deleuze talks about these folds and I agree.
+It's a lasagne, a Savah Lee layer upon layer cake, a streets vienetta that goes on feva